christianityorigins/website/books/_posts/2016-08-12-christianity-and-its-secularized-variants.md

 Contents

-_Preface_
+Preface\
 Introduction\
 1 Foundations of Christian Slave Morality and Nietzschean Critique\
 2 Monotheism and Universalism as Tools of Control\
-3 Nietzsche’s Critique: Slave Morality, Transvaluation of Values, and Ressentiment\
+3 Nietzsche’s Triad: Slave Morality, Transvaluation of Values, and Ressentiment\
 4 Survival of the Weakest: Inverting Natural Selection \
 5 Tools of Herd Domestication\
 6 Secularization of Christianity\
 7 Marxism is Secularized Christianity\
 8 Marxist Denominations and the Frankfurt School\
-9 Secular Christian Tenets and Ethics\
+9 Modern Manifestations: Wokeness as Christian Heirloom\
 10 Judaism Vs. Christianity: What do the Jews Believe?\
-Conclusion
+Conclusion\

-_Addendum_\
+Addendum\
-_Footnotes_
+Footnotes

 Preface